CopernicaMarketingSoftware/AMQP-CPP/README.md

 DeferredConsumer &consume(const std::string &queue, const AMQP::Table &arguments);
 ````

-As you can see, the consume method returns a DeferredConsumer.
+As you can see, the consume method returns a `DeferredConsumer`.
 This object is a
-regular Deferred, with  additions.
-The onSuccess() method of a
+regular `Deferred`, with additions.
+The `onSuccess()` method of a
-DeferredConsumer is slightly different than the onSuccess() method of a regular
+`DeferredConsumer` is slightly different than the `onSuccess()` method of a regular
-Deferred object: one extra parameter will be supplied to your callback function
+`Deferred` object: one extra parameter will be supplied to your callback function
 with the consumer tag.

-The onSuccess() callback will be called when the consume operation _has started_,
+The `onSuccess()` callback will be called when the consume operation _has started_,
 but not when messages are actually consumed.
 For this you will have to install
-a different callback, using the onReceived() method.
+a different callback, using the `onReceived()` method.

 ````c++
 // callback function that is called when the consume operation starts